 The Glebe House Therapeutic Treatment Programme

-A therapeutic treatment programme for males aged 12 to 19 years, who are known to have sexuall abused.
+A therapeutic treatment programme for young males aged 15 to 19 years, who are known to have sexually abused.

 Type of intervention